Pediculosis corporis: Treatment

 Delousing can also be practically achieved by boiling all clothes and bedding, or washing them at a high temperature.
 A temperature of 130 F for 5 minutes will kill most of the adults and prevent eggs from hatching.
 Leaving the clothes unwashed, but unworn for a full week, also results in the death of lice and eggs.

 Where this is not practical or possible, powder dusting with 10% DDT, 1% malathion or 1% permethrin is also effective.
-Oral ivermectin at a dose of 12 mg on days 0, 7 and 14 has been used in a small trial of 33 people in Marseilles, but did not result in complete eradication, although there was a significant fall in the number of parasites and proportion of people infected.
-At the moment, ivermectin cannot be routinely recommended for the treatment of body lice.
+Oral ivermectin at a dose of 12 mg on days 0, 7 and 14 has been used in a small trial of 33 people in Marseille, but did not result in complete eradication, although there was a significant fall in the number of parasites and proportion of people infected.